Skip to main content

 • “To highlight my optimization point, my Steam Deck ran it at 1080p on a TV with a mostly consistent 60fps!”

-• “All in all, good game.
-I'm just encountering some frame stuttering issues, and the keyboard controls are mapped really weird.”
+• “All in all a good game, but I'm encountering some frame stuttering issues and the keyboard controls are mapped very weirdly.”

-• “My only issues were that the bots seem slightly rigged, and the Steam Deck had some slight performance issues, but not enough to ruin the game.”
+• “My only issues were the bots seem slightly rigged and the Steam Deck had some slight performance issues, but not enough to ruin the game.”

 • monetization

-• “There are a lot of character customization options, and you can buy more with in-game currency, no microtransactions.”
+• “There are a lot of character customization options, and you can buy more with fake gameplay earned currency, no microtransactions.”

-• “No microtransactions or nonsense, just a fair price and a great quality game.”
+• “No microtransactions or bs, just a fair price and a great quality game.”

-• “The minifigure system is kind of cool; however, the advertising is outright false.
-You can't actually use any part with any other part.”
+• “The minifigure system is kinda cool, however, the advertising is outright false; you can't actually use any part with any other part.”

-• “Plus, what's the point of an ending ceremony if you already know the winner?
-How did they forget about bonus bricks?
-But the biggest problem is that it feels like it won't get any major updates, just a quick cash grab on Mario Party, sadly.”
+• “It feels like it won't get any major updates, just a quick cash grab on Mario Party, sadly.”

 8 mentions Positive Neutral Negative